Persie0/SimplyTranslate-dart/README.md

   ///using Googletranslate:
-  ///short form to only get translated text as String, also shorter code: textResult = await GoogleTranslator.tr("Er läuft schnell.","en",'de');
+  ///short form to only get translated text as String, also shorter code: textResult = await GoogleTranslator.tr("Er läuft schnell.", "en", 'de');

   ///is the same as
   textResult = await GoogleTranslator.tr("Er läuft schnell.");
   print(textResult);